 The Rössing Foundation’s three education centres remain popular among learners.
 In addition to on-going support provided to learners from different schools in the English language, Mathematics and Science, many learners flocked to the Arandis and Tamariskia centres for examination preparations.

-A team of senior education offcers from the Directorate of Education worked with the Rössing Foundation team and staff of the schools.
+A team of senior education officers from the Directorate of Education, Arts and Culture worked together with the Rössing Foundation team and staff of the schools to implement the national mobile laboratory outreach programme.
 The combined teams contributed greatly to the successful school support intervention in all the visited regions.

 Learners are generally well-behaved, enthusiastic and willing to learn, while teachers continued to show enthusiasm and shared contact details with the visiting teams to enable continued support.
 School management teams played a vital role in ensuring that planned activities are carried out in the schools.